Authentic self-marketing: Oh sorry! I didn’t see you there! Coaching in Berlin & onlinePromote yourself authentically: Authentic Self Marketing

 And if you like, I can even help you implement all of this.
 Dreaming was yesterday!

-Since 1998 I support people in presenting themselves and their offer convincingly.
+Since 1998 I support people in presenting themselves and their offers convincingly.
 Before that, I was a manager with a focus on marketing.
 Far too many interesting offers dust in drawers instead of making their contribution.
 I have already experienced far too many people who thought the quality of their offer was sufficient.
 I admire such honest people.
 But that goes past the reality.
 If you are convinced of your offer, you should also present it accordingly.
 Thereby message and messenger cannot be separated.
 That is why I am helping you so that you and your offer are convincingly presented.
 Benefit from my experience in marketing, psychology, and communication skills.

 Find out more about me in my profile.